 What we like:

-Charles Schwab’s robust offerings make it one of the best options for anyone looking to open a retirement account.
+Charles Schwab is one of the best options for opening a retirement account.

-Even high net-worth investors will love Schwab’s hearty list of cheap ETFs and mutual funds, plus access to their personalized account management services.
+- High net-worth investors can also benefit from Schwab’s wide range of affordable ETFs and mutual funds, along with personalized account management services.

 If you’re looking to keep your banking and investments under one roof, Schwab is a great option.
 They also provide banking services like checking and savings accounts.